 If you have your heart set on a purebred puppy for your next family member, you have a few options available to you.
 Although purebred puppies are sometimes available for adoption via shelters and private rescue groups, you will more often find mixed-breed puppies or adult purebred dogs.
 If you must have a purebred puppy, your best option is to find a reputable breeder who is dedicated to raising healthy, temperamentally sound puppies of their chosen breed.

 Locate a breeder by finding the national breed club for your dog and inquiring about breeder referrals.
-Find the national breed club for those breeds recognized by the American Kennel Club.
+Find the national breed club for those breeds recognized by the American Kennel Club (AKC).
 If your breed isn’t listed on the AKC website, simply Google the breed name and “national breed club” or “national breed association” to find the desired breed’s organization.

-Here are nine great reasons to buy a purebred puppy from a responsible breeder.
+Otherwise, use these great reasons to buy a purebred puppy from a responsible breeder.

 You’ll Get Expert Breed Guidance